gordonbrander/magnetize/README.md

 magnet:?xt=urn:btmh:<INFOHASH>&cid=<CID>&cdn=https://example.com/ipfs
 ```

 This gives the magnet link added resiliency by allowing clients to fall back to BitTorrent's p2p network when an HTTP source is unavailable.
+This approach essentially farms out open-ended discovery to BitTorrent's mainline DHT, which is already widely distributed and proven at scale.
+You can think of the `xs` and `cdn` parameters as high availability peers to try first, while ultimately allowing fallback on BitTorrent if they go down or are censored.

+> TODO see if we can bundle a Torrent client into `mag get`.

 ## CIDs